 No matter how hard we try to un-basic ourselves and drink something other than rosé while we lounge by a pool (or on a patio, or on a roof deck), we just can’t.
 There is just something about the crisp and refreshing taste of it that keeps us coming back for more and more—bottles, that is.
 There’s only one problem, though, and that is that we are pairing it with pretty much any and everything that we are eating or snacking on.
 Not the best experience for our palate if you think about it.
-Which is why we are *very* thankful for The Rosé Project, a chef dinner, art, and education series at The Surf Lodge in Montauk that is all about, you guessed it, rosé.
-We chatted with a few of their affiliated rosé experts to get the 101 on what we should actually be eating while we sip on the beloved pink bubbly beverage.
+Which is why we are *very* thankful for The Rosé Project and their affiliated rosé experts.
+They gave us the 101 on what we should actually be eating while we sip on the beloved pink bubbly beverage.

 Before we got to the actual pairing suggestions we got Paul Chevalier, a winemaker from Chateau d’Esclans, and Kimberly Prokoshyn, head sommelier at Rebelle restaurant in NYC (she’s also head sommelier for The Rosé Project!) to give us a few extra tips about pairings.
 “The cleanness [of rosé] enables it to cut through many types of cuisine, just as a white wine would with crisp acidity,” Chevalier explained to us.
 “The additional body enables rosé to hold up to bolder flavors (including spicy) without feeling heavy.”
 Prokoshyn continued on: “You want to think about the tannins, acidity levels, and weight of the wine.
 Additionally you want to think about its flavor profile—is it fruitier or earthier, for example—because that will also affect your pairing.
 Some rosés are more tannic, and tannic wines work well with fattier and richer dishes like grilled tuna or even lamb with fresh herbs, because the tannins cut through the fat, keeping the palate fresh.
 Lighter rosé that is dry and higher in acid works well with, you guessed it, light and barely cooked dishes, like crudo and ceviche.”